Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 142C7: campaign for drills
 - 142C8: campaign for drills
 - 142C9: bolder feather, concentric, campaign for drills
+- 142CD: campaign for drills
+- 142CE: other head, campaign for drills
 - 142CF: campaign for drills
 - 142D0: wrong head, filled end, campaign for drills
 - 142D2: concentric, campaign for drills